Nathan8676/soullikegame-backend/README.md

 curl http://localhost:8080/population/mapdata
 ```

-To Add data or make changes naviget to  populateDB/ dir and add/change any Data for emeny, item, boss, map (for map tiled pipline will be add later )
+To Add data or make changes navigate to  populateDB/ dir and add/change any Data for emeny, item, boss, map (for map tiled pipline will be add later )

 ---